Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 It’s like trying to select products through a letterbox.

 Here’s one other challenge common to both the Classic and Lightning interfaces.
-There’s no way to picture all the Products together, grouped in a logical way.
+There’s no way to picture all the Products together, grouped logically.

 Lightning tip #5: Use the GSP Product Selection Wizard.

-It becomes much easier for salespeople to find Products and add them to Opportunities in Lightning.
+It becomes much more straightforward for salespeople to find Products and add them to Opportunities in Lightning.

-The wizard groups Products in a logical way.
+The wizard groups Products logically.
 For example, here it’s by Product Family.

-Quantity and Price details are entered in the top right.
+Quantity and Price details get entered in the top right.
 The salesperson sees a running total of the selected Products on the Opportunity in the bottom right.

 Add Products To Opportunities Quickly and Easily